DoD-Platform-One/Gatekeeper/docs/test.md

 rule modification time.

 OPA Gatekeeper evaluates policies against all pod request in any namespace unless specified.
 Tests are expressed as standard [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/) rules with a naming convention that prefixes the rule name with test_.
-By default, opa test, subcommand runs all test, reports the number of tests executed, and displays all failed tests or errors.
+By default, opa test runs all subcommands, reports the number of tests executed, and displays all failed tests or errors.
 It also includes a [dryrun](https://www.infracloud.io/blogs/opa-and-gatekeeper/) functionality which enables testing a Constraint on a live cluster without enforcing it.
 This functionality allows testing the Constraint without negatively impacting the cluster operations.

 Click her for information on [Testing](https://www.openshift.com/blog/better-kubernetes-security-with-open-policy-agent-opa-part-2).